ian-adjangba/Governance_Role_Clustering_Portfolio.ipynb/README.md

 ## Portfolio Description

-Built a governance-focused machine learning notebook that applies NLP, TF-IDF vectorization, K-means clustering, silhouette score analysis, and hierarchical clustering visualization to cybersecurity job-role data.
+This is a governance-focused machine learning notebook that applies NLP, TF-IDF vectorization, K-means clustering, silhouette score analysis, and hierarchical clustering visualization to cybersecurity job-role data.
 The project groups similar cyber/GRC responsibilities into governance role domains such as audit, compliance, risk, security operations, and governance.
 A reinforcement learning extension compares how different learning rates affect Q-learning agent behavior and uses that comparison as a governance training policy analogy.

 ## Tools and Libraries